Farias History, Family Crest & Coats of Arms

 Immigrants bearing the name Farias or a variant listed above include:

 Farias Settlers in United States in the 20th Century

 - Raffaele Farias, aged 40, who immigrated to the United States from Loreto Aprutino, in 1903

 - Vincenzo Farias, aged 41, who settled in America from Ceronssi, in 1904

 - Joao Farias, aged 1, who landed in America from Flores, in 1904

-- Jose Farias, aged 6, who emigrated to America from Flores, in 1904
+- Jose Farias, aged 6, who immigrated to America from Flores, in 1904

-- Manoel Farias, aged 9, who emigrated to the United States from Flores, in 1904
+- Manoel Farias, aged 9, who immigrated to the United States from Flores, in 1904

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Farias (post 1700) +